gkdivya/gkdivya/README.md

 ### Hellllloooooo there, Welcome to my repo 👋 😄

-- 🔭 Currently exploring Computer Vision & NLP
+- 🔭 Currently exploring Computer Vision & NLP, Excited to contribute on [!Omdena projects](https://omdena.com/) - Ai for good!

 <!--